| Door hinges loose 44-06 Door hinge pins loose. Door fit sloppy, doors sag.This problem has come up a few times over the

 best.
 It is a cloth ball that goes into a power drill and polishes as

+it cleans.
 Car # 341 in July, 2008 shared the following metal polish:

 Those gauges